Stephen Bradley (footballer): Playing career

 At the end of the 2010 League of Ireland season Bradley was released by the Hoops and moved across the M50 to join Pete Mahon at St Patrick's Athletic.
-In 30 league appearances during 2011 he scored three times from the penalty spot and also played a key role in the club's run to the third qualifying round of the Europa league.
+In 30 league appearances during 2011 he scored three times from the penalty spot and also played a key role in the club's run to the third qualifying round of the 2011–12 UEFA Europa League.

 Managerial career

 Shamrock Rovers

 In 2016, Bradley became caretaker manager of Shamrock Rovers and was named as the new head-coach in November 2016.